-To work, you must set INCLUDE_SPELLING within your connection's settings dictionary to True.
+To work, you must set INCLUDE_SPELLING within your connection's settings dictionary to True, and you must rebuild your index afterwards.
 Otherwise, None will be returned.

 This method causes the query to evaluate and run the search if it hasn't already run.
 Search results will be populated as normal but with an additional spelling suggestion.
 Note that this does NOT run the revised query, only suggests improvements.